Vaccines for children at school

 Preparing your child for vaccines

 Getting a vaccine can be stressful for some children.
 With some preparation and kid-friendly explanation, parents can help to make vaccine visits easier and less stressful.
-Talk to your health care provider or health unit if you have any questions about the vaccine your child will receive.
+Talk to a health-care provider or your local public health unit if you have any questions about the vaccine your child will receive.

 Prepare your child before the visit.
 Be honest.
 Explain that shots can pinch or sting, but that it won’t hurt for long.
 Tell your child that vaccines are important to keep them healthy.